MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Demote-and-remove-the-Source-Server-from-the-new-Windows-Server-2012-Essentials-network1.md

 ###  <a name="BKMK_UninstallExchangeServer2003"></a> Uninstall Exchange Server 2003

 > [!IMPORTANT]
 >  If you add user accounts after you move mailboxes to the Destination Server and before you uninstall Exchange Server 2003 from the Source Server, the mailboxes are added on the Source Server.
 This is by design.
 You must move the mailboxes to the Destination Server for all user accounts that are added during this time.
-Repeat the instructions in Move Exchange Server mailboxes and settings for --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials migration before you uninstall Exchange Server 2003.
+Repeat the instructions in Move Exchange Server mailboxes and settings for  Windows Server 2012 Essentials migration before you uninstall Exchange Server 2003.

  You must uninstall Exchange Server 2003 from the Source Server before you demote it.
 This removes all references in Active Directory Domain Services (AD DS) to Exchange Server on the Source Server.
 You must have your Windows Small Business Server 2003 media to remove Exchange Server 2003.